wp-plugins/wordpress-bootstrap-css/readme.txt

 Yes, but only in the case of Yahoo!
 YUI 2, and Twitter Bootstrap CSS.

-= Where is the CSS served from - my server or the source of the CSS? =

-It's up to you.
-We provide the option for you to choose whether it's direct from the source, or served from your server.

 = What's the reason for the Host Like Toast menu? =

 We're planning on releasing more plugins in the future and they'll use much of the same code base.
 In this way